MrDamiAde/MrDamiAde/README.md

-I decided to leave behind five years of property experience to pursue my curiosity for technology, combining it with my passion for solving complex problems.
+I decided to leave behind five years of property experience to pursue my curiosity for technology, combining it with my passion for solving complex problems and helping others.

 ## Objective